-The Swift language is developed in the open, and all technical or administrative topics about the language or community processes should be directed to the correct public mailing list.
-Public conversations are encouraged, and active developers of the Swift language should monitor the relevant mailing lists.
+The Swift language is developed in the open, and all technical or administrative topics about the language or community processes should be directed to the Swift public forums.
+Public conversations are encouraged, and active developers of the Swift language should monitor the relevant forum categories.

-- Directory of lists and subscribing instructions are in the mailing lists section
+- Directory of forum categories and email instructions are in the forum section

 - Source code for all Swift projects can be found on GitHub at github.com/apple

-- The Swift.org bug tracking system is maintained at bugs.swift.org
+- The Swift language bug tracking system is maintained at github.com/apple/swift/issues

 Advancing the Swift programming language with a coherent, clear view of its evolution requires strong leadership.
 The leadership is taken from the community, and works closely with the much broader group of contributors and users.
 Roles within the community include:

-- Core team is the small group of engineers responsible for strategic direction and oversight of the Swift project
+- Core Team is the small group responsible for strategic direction and oversight of the Swift project

 - Committer is anyone that has commit access to the Swift code base